Hever to Tonbridge walk

-In effect the options in this walk and its companion allow the full Eden Valley Walk to be completed in either one, two or three stages: a long walk of 29 km; two mid-length walks of around 17 km; or three short walks of 12½ km.
+In effect the options in this walk and its companion allow the full Eden Valley Walk to be completed as either one long walk of 29 km, two mid-length walks or three short walks of 12½ km.

 There is no guarantee that any return ticket will be accepted on both the outward and return legs, but the suggested ticket is an “Any Permitted” return to Leigh (Kent)† (as advised for the Hever to Leigh walk).
 This is valid for travel from London via Redhill or Tonbridge, so it will be accepted for the return leg on South Eastern services.
 And as Edenbridge is on the Redhill–Tonbridge line a Leigh ticket is arguably also valid to Edenbridge Town, since tickets to the two Edenbridge stations are interchangeable.
 In theory you should also have a one-stop extension to Hever, but in practice on-board Southern staff have always accepted a Leigh ticket on the outward leg.

 † Or a return to Penshurst if finishing there, but the comments about the ticket's validity are the same as for Leigh and the fare from London is the same, so it probably makes no difference.